deep206/dev-store-scrub/README.md

 -   Clear session storage, local storage, or cookies individually or in combination
 -   One-click clear and reload functionality
 -   Simple checkbox interface for precise control
+-   Search functionality for storage items with filtering options
+-   Tab-based interface for Clear and Search operations
 -   Works entirely locally in your browser
 -   No data collection or tracking
 -   No external dependencies